Amritha2002-s/TourPackages/README.md

 ### **5️⃣ Create a Superuser**

 To create an admin user
 Enter username, email, and password when prompted.
 (Enter 3 of them or else it will not be created)
+Note:Admin is necessary to approve the vendor.
 ```
 python manage.py createsuperuser